sanko/Finance-Robinhood/README.md

 ## `token( )`

-Now that you've logged in, you might want to securely store authorization info to pass to `new( ... )` next time.
+If you logged in with a username/password combo but later decided you might want to securely store authorization info to pass to `new( ... )` next time.
 Get the authorization token here.

 ## `logout( )`